(This post contains affiliate links. Read my full disclosure.)

 But my favorite was the little library down the road with a dear librarian named Mrs. Unruh (who helped me track down The Wide, Wide World via interlibrary loan).
 Where I could check out the whole Boxcar Children series and find the entire set of Childhood of Famous Americans.
 Where I met authors like Margaret Sydney and Maud Hart Lovelace.
 Where my brother and I found priceless treasures at library sales.
 Where my hunger for endless reading material was safely satiated.
 (The watchful eye of the friendly Mennonite librarian saw every title I checked out, after all.)

 Now, though our home library could be said to rival that of Elizabeth Brown, my children consider going to the library a delightful treat.
 They love to seek out new books on favorite topics or track down an old friend they checked out before.
 And they are quite delighted when Miss Anja is there to help them check out books using their very own library cards.

-While we await the re-opening of libraries across the country, here are some of our family’s favorite picture books celebrating libraries and librarians.
+Here are some of our family’s favorite picture books celebrating libraries and librarians.
 Because, as my oldest says, “You can never be too old for picture books!”